informalsystems/hermes/guide/src/tutorial_client_raw.md

 }
 ```

-> Note: Please note the `client_id` value returned.
+> Please note the `client_id` value returned.
 You will need that for other commands.

 You can also execute a __query__ to view the client state on destination chain `ibc-0` by specifying the `client_id` value `07-tendermint-0`: